umgbhalla/dotfiles/README.md

 + customize gtk theming
 + find a good remote desktop client
 + pcie single-gpu passthrough (this will take a while...)
++ add easy light-dark toggle
++ update color/styling for ranger
++ switch from cmus to ncmpcpp